abstools/abstools/website/src/site/sphinx/examples/monty-hall.rst

-The Monty Hall Problem
+The Monty Hall problem
 ======================

 One reason to model systems is to gain insight into and predict complex behavior.
-Ideally, the components of the system are reasonably easy to understand in isolation, while assembling them together results in surprising behavior that can provide insight or support for a theory about the whole system.
+Ideally, the components of the system are reasonably easy to understand in isolation, while assembling them together results in surprising behavior that can give insight or support for a theory about the whole system.

 The Monty Hall problem is usually defined as follows:

-   Suppose you’re on a game show, and you’re given the choice of three
+   Suppose you’re on a game show, and you're given the choice of three
    doors: Behind one door is a car; behind the others, goats.
-You pick a door, say No. 1, and the host, who knows what’s behind the doors, opens another door, say No. 3, which has a goat.
+You pick a door, say No. 1, and the host, who knows what's behind the doors, opens another door, say No. 3, which has a goat.
 He then says to you, “Do you want to pick door No. 2?”
 Is it to your advantage to switch your choice?